 Digestive enzymes can help restore your intestinal tract to its normal state, which makes it inhospitable to parasites.
 Papain is an enzyme from the papaya plant that may help kill worms when taken 30 minutes before or after meals.
 Papain may increase bleeding in people with clotting disorders, or in those taking blood-thinning medications, such as warfarin (Coumadin) among others.

-- Zinc.
-Supports the immune system.
+Zinc supports the immune system.
 Zinc may interact with certain medications, particularly some antibiotics, and it may not be appropriate for people with HIV/AIDS.
 Talk to your doctor.
 I recommend using zinc orotate.

 Important: Use food grade diatomaceous earth only.
 Diatomaceous earth is a naturally occurring substance with the remarkable ability to kill parasites, yeast overgrowth, and, most importantly, parasite eggs.
 Naturally high in silica and other trace minerals, it can also help restore body tissue and improve digestion.
 DE can also support healthy blood pressure and cholesterol, increase bone strength, and aid in weight loss.
 If you decide to take DE, begin with 1 tsp per day in 8 ounces of purified water and work up to 1-2 TBSP a day until yeast symptoms disappear.
 Read the info below on Herxheimer’s reaction.